 What Does a Permanent Lighting System Actually Cost?

 Permanent LED roofline lighting in Calgary is a professional installation — not a weekend DIY project.
 The upfront cost reflects that.
-For most Calgary homes, you're looking at a range of $3,000 to $7,500 installed, depending on your home's roofline footage, architectural complexity, and the product tier you select.
+Pricing depends on your roofline length, home complexity, and feature set — we provide a detailed, no-obligation quote after we look at your home.

 That number includes hardware, professional installation, weatherproofing, and full setup of the app-based control system.
 There are no annual service fees, no seasonal removal charges, and no subscription costs for the app.

-Once it's installed, your ongoing costs are essentially zero — just the electricity to run the lights, which with LED technology is minimal (a typical roofline system costs roughly $5–$15/month to run nightly).
+Once it's installed, your ongoing costs are essentially zero — just the electricity to run the lights, which with LED technology is minimal (a typical roofline system costs roughly $3–$15/month to run nightly).

 The 15-Year Comparison: Own vs. Rent vs. DIY